Learning Management through Matching: A Field Experiment Using Mechanism Design

-What is the effect of exposing motivated youth to firm management in practice?
-To answer this question, we place young professionals for one month in established firms to shadow middle managers.
+We place young professionals into established firms to shadow middle managers.
 Using random assignment into program participation, we find positive average effects on wage employment, but no average effect on the likelihood of self-employment.
-Within the treatment group, we match individuals and firms in batches using a deferred-acceptance algorithm.
-We show how this allows us to identify heterogeneous treatment effects by firm and intern.
-We find striking heterogeneity in self-employment effects, but almost no heterogeneity in wage employment.
-Estimates of marginal treatment effects (MTE) are then used to simulate counterfactual mechanism design.
-We find that some assignment mechanisms substantially outperform random matching in generating employment and income effects.
-These results demonstrate the importance of treatment heterogeneity for the design of field experiments and the role of matching algorithms in intervention design.
+We match individuals to firms using a deferred-acceptance algorithm, and show how this allows us to identify heterogeneous treatment effects by firm and intern characteristics.
+We find striking heterogeneity in self-employment effects, and show that some assignment mechanisms can substantially outperform random matching in generating employment and income effects.
+These results demonstrate the potential for matching algorithms to improve the design of field experiments.

 Suggested Citation: Suggested Citation